 We now live in a society wherein every one of every creed is declaring they have faith.
 The problem is that it becomes increasingly difficult to determine wherein the faith of these lies.
 Some seem to have faith in their jobs.
 Others have faith in their own abilities while even more have faith in false gods.
 The idea of faith seems to have ends only in the minds of those declaring they have faith.

 Scripture is not so vague when it comes to faith.
 Jesus is found admonishing Peter in Mark 11:22 with the simple words, “Have faith in God.”
-This faith that Jesus spoke of was not a mere know that God is able to perform as He said.
+This faith that Jesus spoke of was not a mere knowledge that God is able to perform as He said.
 It is the confidence that God will do just what He says.
-Having faith in God is have so much trust in God that there is no consideration of Him going against His Word.
+Having faith in God is o have so much trust in God that there is no consideration of Him going against His Word.
 The idea of God not performing what was said does not come to mind.
-Having faith in God is know that there is no way that God’s Word will return void.
+Having faith in God is knowing that there is no way that God’s Word will return void.
 God said it.
 End of discussion.

 Hebrews 10:38 declares, “Now the just shall live by faith.”
 This text appears to make a division in different people.
 It specifies the “just” are the ones to live by faith.
 This brings about the question as to who the just are.
 Now, the just are those who are righteous.
 It is those who are in right standing with God.
 The just are those who seek to please God with their lives.
 This means that those that love and honor God with their lives are required to have a lifestyle of faith.